educates/labs-vcluster-testing/README.md

 Educates version 2.6.0 or later is required to run these workshops.

-Note that some workshops have pre-requisites that need to be satisified else they will not work.
+Note that some workshops have prerequisites that need to be satisified else they will not work.
 Check the README for each workshop for more details.